SumiaD/DataAnalytics/README.md

 ## How to get started?

-Clone the project fron this repository and then activate the virtual environment:
+Clone the project from this repository and then activate the virtual environment:

 ```bash
 source .myvenv/bin/activate
 ```
-If you are working with VS Studio Code, make sure you select the .myvenv as your interpreter.
-All set!
+If you are working with VS Studio Code, make sure you select the .myvenv as your interpreter:

+Command Palette > Select Interpreter > Enter interpreter path > Select the .myenv from this project

 Once you are done, deactivate the environment: